2017-18 DesignIntelligence Rankings

 Once again, the School of Architecture + Design’s programs have been recognized in the most recent professional design education rankings by DesignIntelligence, which publishes the only national college rankings focused exclusively on architecture and design.

 For 2017-18, Virginia Tech’s undergraduate Architecture program is ranked 4th in the nation, ranking in the top five for eleven of the last twelve years.
-In a survey of deans and chairs of schools of architecture and design, the undergraduate Architecture program is recognized as the 3rd most admired program nationally.
+In a survey of deans and chairs of the schools of architecture and design, the undergraduate Architecture program is recognized as the 3rd most admired program nationally.
 The graduate Architecture program is ranked 11th in the nation.
 Professionals rated the architecture programs #2 nationally in the area of Construction methods & materials, #3 in Engineering fundamentals, and in the top ten in Communication and presentation skills, Design technologies (BIM, AI, VR, AR, etc.), Interdisciplinary studies, Project planning and management, and Practice management.
 (Architectural Record article…)

 This year’s list of the “25 Most Admired Educators” in Architecture, Interior Design, and Landscape Architecture includes three Virginia Tech Architecture + Design faculty members: